 The following methods are not foolproof, but will help some people to avoid lymphoedema:

 No!
 Occasionally patients are angry that healthy lymph nodes have been removed or destroyed when that person has ended up with lymphoedema.
 Unfortunately lymph node sampling is the least invasive, early way to determine if there is a likelihood of the tumor already having spread.
-If the lymph nodes are simply left when they do have tumor cells present, the resulting tumor will definitely result in a lymphoedema which is very hard to control.
+If the lymph nodes are simply left when they do have tumor cells present, the resulting tumor growth will definitely result in a lymphoedema which is very hard to control.
 Surgical methods are improving for minimising the lymph node damage, such as a sentinel node biopsy prior to clearance of lymph nodes.
 If the sentinel lymph node is clear of tumor cells at the time of surgery, then there is a good chance that the rest of the lymph nodes will also be clear.
 In this case the surgeon may elect not to complete the lymph node clearance.

 Because lymphoedema is associate with retained protein in the connective tissue, many people ask whether or not they can control it with diet.
 The waste protein has been digested, reassembled, integrated into body tissue and is now obsolete.
 So, eating a low protein diet will not assist with controlling lymphoedema.
 However, a sensible balanced diet, with lots of fresh fruit and vegetables, which helps to maintain a healthy weight is recommended.
 However, if you ar aware of food which causes bloating or discomfort, it may be better to avoid these foods.